 The service monitored the number of businesses that are "broadly complaint".
-Overall 84% percent of food businesses met this criterion, down by three percent from the previous year.
+Overall 88 percent of food businesses met this criterion, up by four percent from the previous year.

 The service continued to monitor a higher number of people wishing to start their own catering business either conventionally in commercial premises or from home.
 The service supports these businesses by offering advice through the Council's website.
 These businesses are additionally subject to inspection.